CloudBees Jenkins Enterprise (CJE)

 <heapdump>.hprof) and upload it via our upload site.
 Please update your support ticket with the name of the file.
 Please note that the Support Core plugin v2.35 and higher will include the verbose gc logs.
 If you are using an older version please include the verbose gc logs (located at

 -Xlog:gc[...]:file=<some-log-file>:[...]for JDK 11+ or

--Xloggc:<some-log-file>for JDK 8: as explained in Prepare jenkins for support) in the compressed data uploaded to our upload site.
+-Xloggc:<some-log-file>for JDK 8: as explained in Prepare CloudBees CI for Support) in the compressed data uploaded to our upload site.